Skip to navigation Skip to content

 Eligibility for Hungarian payments + Read more ...

-Claim forms and processes
+Hungarian claim forms and processes

-In Australia: + Read more ...
+In Australia + Read more ...

-Claim packs available: AGE and SUR.
+Claim packs are available for AGE and SUR.

-Claim packs for Hungarian payments can be issued through the Foreign Pension System (FPS).
+Claim packs are issued through the Foreign Pension System (FPS).
+See Assisting customers to claim a foreign pension.

-Specific requirements for Hungarian claims:
+Specific requirements for Hungarian claims

 The customer is to complete and provide the following: